Information for Adult patients who may wish to refuse the use of Blood / Blood Products.

 including the possible risks of treating you without using blood or blood components.
 Your doctor has the right to decide that they are unwilling to perform surgery under these circumstances.
 In this case you may choose to ask for a referral to a surgeon who is known, in principle, to accept patients who do not accept blood or blood components.

 What do I need to bring with me?

-If you are one of Jehovah’s Witnesses, please bring your ‘Advance Decision to Refuse Specified Medical Treatment document with you.
-Also known as ‘no blood card’.
+If you are one of Jehovah’s Witnesses, please bring your ‘Advance Decision to Refuse Specified Medical Treatment’ also known as a ‘no blood card’ document with you.

 What if I am pregnant and refuse a blood transfusion?

 As part of your first appointment with your midwife you will be asked whether you have any objections to receiving a blood transfusion or blood components.
 This could include the Anti-D injection recommended for those who are Rh(D) Negative.
 If you choose not to receive blood, your midwife or GP will refer you to the antenatal clinic to discuss the management of your pregnancy with a consultant and make a plan of care with you.

 Will I be asked to sign a consent form?

 Before any operation or procedure takes place you will be asked to sign a consent form.
 In signing the form you are agreeing only to treatment you are willing to accept and which you have discussed with your doctor.
 If you decide to refuse blood you will be given the opportunity to discuss your preferences and a checklist will be completed clearly indicating which blood products

 you are declining.
 This will be signed by you, your consultant and a witness and then filed in your health records.
 This document is valid for this admission only.